harrisoncramer/gitlab.nvim/README.md

 This Neovim plugin is designed to make it easy to review Gitlab MRs from within the editor.
 This means you can do things like:

-- Read and Edit an MR description
+- Create, approve, and merge MRs for the current branch
-- Approve or revoke approval for an MR
+- Read and edit an MR description
 - Add or remove reviewers and assignees
 - Resolve, reply to, and unresolve discussion threads
-- Create, edit, delete, and reply to comments on an MR
+- Create, edit, delete, and reply to comments
-- View and Manage Pipeline Jobs
+- View and manage pipeline Jobs

-And a lot more!
+- Upload files, jump to the browser, and a lot more!

 https://github.com/harrisoncramer/gitlab.nvim/assets/32515581/dc5c07de-4ae6-4335-afe1-d554e3804372